• Skip to content

 Most grandparents aren’t paid for looking after grandchildren, but it can be expensive.
 Food, transport, entertainment and equipment like highchairs can all add up.
 You can talk with your grandchild’s parents about providing some money, especially if your own finances are tight.
 Or you could ask them to provide food or equipment for the children.
 You could also talk about using government parenting payments.

-When it comes to entertaining grandchildren, it doesn’t have to cost the earth.
-Often, you can turn ordinary things around the house into homemade toys and free activities and have just as much fun.
+When it comes to entertaining grandchildren, you can often turn ordinary things around the house into homemade toys and free activities.

 If your grandchild’s parents can’t care for them, you might become a grandparent carer.
 This situation has its challenges, but it has many bonuses too.